-Overall, we were quite pleased that our design system produced such different organizational forms given the changes to the environmental characteristics and performance requirements we presented it with.
-These results confirm for us the usefulness of our approach in generating organizational forms without pre-specified organizational information.
+Overall, we were quite pleased that our design system produced such appropriately different organizational forms given the changes to the environmental characteristics and performance requirements we presented it with.
+These results confi rm for us the usefulness of our approach in generating organizational forms without pre-specifi ed organizational information.

-4 Conclusions and Future Work
+Conclusions and Future Work

-We believe that the prescriptive, knowledge-based organizational design process we have presented has great promise for the field of multi-agent organizational design.
+We believe that the prescriptive, knowledge-based organizational design process we have presented has great promise.
 It relies on a separation between the problem-domain and the organizational coordination-domain to generalize coordination mechanisms across domains, requiring a developer only to supply problem-specific information.
 The results from our prototype system show that through this process we are able to design organizations of different forms by varying performance requirements and environmental characteristics.
-We believe this is the first work to do so.
+We believe this is the fi rst work to do so.

 We have identified several areas of future work stemming from the initial research presented here.
-First, we will develop further the evaluation capability of our system beyond the current simple weighted sum of agent load and communication utility criteria.
-The new evaluation mechanism must rank candidate organizations given the set of agent bindings, performance requirements, and more detailed evaluation criteria specified by the developer.
-We also hope to apply the evaluation capability to partial bindings in order to prune the search for a suitable organization.
+First, we will develop further the internal evaluation capability of our system beyond the current simple weighted sum of agent load and communication utility criteria.
+The new evaluation mechanism must rank candidate organizations given the set of agent bindings, performance requirements, and more detailed evaluation criteria specifi ed by the developer.
+We also hope to apply the evaluation capability to partial bindings in order to prune more quickly the search for a suitable organization.
 Another long-term goal is that in addition to evaluating generated organizations, we would like the system to suggest what additional resources and capabilities, if they were provided, would have supported a better organization.
+In addition to the internal evaluation capability, it is important for us to have an external means of evaluating the organizational designs produced by our system.
+Such a mechanism must include detailed analysis of an organization's performance and simulation results and will be especially important as we use the design process in new application domains with which we have less experience.

-In addition, we must improve the search and backtracking process to explore the space of organizations more effectively and clarify the knowledge engineering process for domains to simplify the developer's job of specifying domain-specific organizational information.
-Finally, we must continue to refine our understanding of coordinationdomain knowledge so as to parameterize the coordination roles more appropriately.
+We must also improve the search and backtracking process to explore the space of organizations more effectively and clarify the knowledge engineering process for domains to simplify the developer's job of specifying domain-specifi c organizational information.
+Finally, we must continue to refine our understanding of coordination-domain knowledge so as to parameterize the coordination roles more appropriately.
 Part of this will involve understanding the distinguishing features of goals and how those features relate to the mechanisms available to coordinate the agents bound to those goals.
 In part this will involve a greater understanding of aspects such as how resource contention, the number of agents bound to a goal, and the interdependency among agents and goals interrelate.
+Finally, although our work currently includes a model of task duration and resource requirements, we do not consider task, communication, or agent failure.
+In future work, we plan to extend our design system to incorporate these factors.